nanoleaningllc/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

        :width: 800
        :alt: A tabular report with a row for each message sent and columns for requester, date and time submitted, duration, state, task status, and task progress.

-For messages with a State of "Success", the Task Progress can show an informational message such as "Message successfully emailed for 13457 recipients (skipping 29) (out of 13486)".
+For messages with a **State** of Success, the **Task Progress** can show an informational message such as "Message successfully emailed for 13457 recipients (skipping 29) (out of 13486)".
 To interpret this message, note that:

 * The first number indicates the number of messages sent to the selected recipients.

 * The second number ("skipping") indicates the number of enrolled users who will not be sent the message.
-This count includes students have opted out of receiving course email messages and students who have not yet activated their user accounts.
+This count includes students who have opted out of receiving course email messages and students who have not yet activated their user accounts.

 * The final number ("out of") indicates the number of users in the set of recipients you selected who were enrolled in the course when you sent the email message.
-For email messages addressed to a large number of users, the number of enrolled students can change while the message is queued for processing.
+For email messages addressed to a large number of users, the number of enrolled students can change while the message is being processed.